stephenhe1/Money-Manager-Privacy-Policy/README.md

 # Money-Manager-Privacy-Policy
-## Money Manager - Track your spendings: Privacy policy
+## Money Manager: Privacy policy

-Welcome to Money Manager - Track your spendings for Android!
+Welcome to Money Manager for Android!

 This app will be available on Google Play soon.